Decadron Ocumeter Side Effects

 Applies to dexamethasone ophthalmic: intraocular implant

-Along with its needed effects, dexamethasone ophthalmic (the active ingredient contained in Decadron Ocumeter) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dexamethasone ophthalmic (the active ingredient contained in Decadron Ocumeter).
+In the event that any of these side effects do occur, they may require medical attention.

 - Bloody eye